 The uncertainty surrounding the design of the new system of business rates retention combined with the Government's Fair Funding Review of local government finance presents a changeable and challenging environment in which to operate and plan for the medium term.
 The Fair Funding Review will propose changes in the distribution methodology for the allocation of resources across local government.
-The implications of this could potentially be significant for the Council although we do not expect to learn the outcomes from the review until later in 2019.
-As a result the Medium Term Financial Plan 2020/21 does not contain any certain core income funding levels and is based wholly on estimates that may significantly change.
+The implications of this could potentially be significant for the Council although we do not expect to learn the outcomes from the review until later in 2021/22.
+As a result the Council's current Medium Term Financial Plan is underpinned by assumptions linked to resources which may differ significantly.

-Whilst the Council has responded successfully to the challenge thus far and aims to do so going forward there will be difficult decisions for the Council to take over the medium term as it seeks to align its spending within the level of projected resources.
-This will be especially challenging given the added uncertainty surrounding the latter due to the aforementioned factors.
+Whilst the Council has responded successfully to the financial challenges thus far and aims to do so going forward there will be difficult decisions for the Council to take over the medium term as it seeks to align its spending within the level of available resources.
+The outlook for the near and medium term is also affected by the COVID-19 pandemic which is a national and local emergency at the time of writing this Narrative Report.
+More on this and the implications for the Council follows below.